 How many people have you worked with using amino acid therapy?

-To date (Jan 2017), we have worked with over 2500 people using amino acid therapy worldwide.
-We have worked with approximately 250 people suffering from Parkinson’s disease, Parkinsonism and/or other dopamine dominant related disorders.
+To date (Dec 2022), we have worked with over 3000 people using amino acid therapy worldwide.
+We have worked with approximately 300 people suffering from Parkinson’s disease-like RND symptoms, Parkinsonism and/or other dopamine dominant related disorders.

 What is your success rate using amino acid therapy?

-The success rate of using amino acid therapy with Parkinson’s disease is very high (upwards of 80%) and depends on three main variables (1) years diagnosed with the condition, (2) severity of symptoms at onset of therapy and (3) length of time using carbidopa-levodopa.
-Generally speaking, those that have been diagnosed less than 10 years, have been on carbidopa-levodopa less than 10 years and with a UPDRS score of less than 60, the probability of seeing significant improvements in symptoms related to neurotransmitter imbalance/Parkinson’s disease is about 80%.
+The success rate of using amino acid therapy with Parkinson’s disease-like RND symptoms is very high (upwards of 80%) and depends on three main variables (1) years diagnosed with the condition, (2) severity of symptoms at onset of therapy and (3) length of time using carbidopa-levodopa.
+Generally speaking, those that have been diagnosed less than 10 years, have been on carbidopa-levodopa less than 10 years and with a UPDRS score of less than 40, the probability of seeing significant improvements in symptoms related to neurotransmitter imbalance/Parkinson’s disease-like RND symptoms is about 80%.

 How long will I need to stay on amino acids and at what dose?